 - Glenlaurel Inn – An absolutely charming Scottish inn.
 Very fine dining.
 Reservations at 1-800-809-REST.

 - The Inn at Cedar Falls – still Mary’s favorite place to celebrate her birthday.
 As the Inn’s web page says “The dining is exquisite but the dress is casual.”
-Dinner served everyday at several seatings.
 Reservations (required) at 1-800-65-FALLS.

-- Jimbo’s Bar & Diner – You can find Jimbo’s at 23356 State Route 56, South Bloomingville, OH.
-Yes, it is somewhat of a biker bar, but it’s also a place to get a great hamburger – big and juicy, but we love the “Hog Burger” a very tasty pure pork, non-fatty (not sausage) burger.
+- JimBo’s Burgers & Beer– You can find Jimbo’s at 23356 State Route 56, South Bloomingville, OH.
+Yes, it is somewhat of a biker bar, but it’s also a place to get a great hamburger – big and juicy and is family friendly.
 Don’t expect to order any imported beer and you’ll be happy with the selection.
-The jukebox is excellent and there are two pool tables.
-Open Thursday through Sunday, in season only.
+The jukebox is excellent.
+Live music on weekends often.
+Hours vary, so call 1st: 740-332-2337.

 - The Ridge Inn is a very good restaurant in Laurelville on Route 56, just across the street from the Apple House.
-Fridays are steak night and they know how to cook a steak.
 We like that we can bring our own wine to enjoy with dinner – they’ll open it and provide glasses.
 Open for breakfast, lunch & dinner.
+And after 11 am on Friday, Saturday and Sunday, pick up Jo’s wonderful fluffy, puffy doughnuts.
+It’s a good idea to place your order as they do run out.

 25 to 40 minutes from Marsh Hollow